-Also called a featured snippet, these are the results that appear at the very top of the SERP and are pulled from websites that provides a very specific answer to a users search query.
+Also called featured snippets, these are the results that appear at the very top of the SERP and are pulled from websites that provide a very specific answer to a user’s search query.

 So it makes sense that to compete for the coveted position, your page should provide clear answers to the questions your audience is most likely to have.